 Leaders must be able to communicate at many levels.
 They are required to coach and mentor others in one-on-one meetings; they must also be able to communicate to small, informal groups and in very large, formal meetings.
 CMOE helps individuals at all levels of the organization improve their ability to communicate.
 The skills we teach in our Communication Essentials program can be applied when communicating with any audience: direct reports, colleagues, customers, teams, suppliers, and others.

 Whether you are a leader or an individual contributor, the ability to interact with and understand others is the key to healthy and productive relationships.
 Situations that require you to communicate effectively come in all shapes and sizes.
-You must be able to connect with many different kinds of people.
+Whether you’re communicating your vision to executives, or finding solutions in a team setting, you must be able to connect with many different kinds of people.

 Effective communicators can discuss critical issues that the business is facing and engage people in fulfilling their commitments.